AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 solution: Experience Manager Forms
 topic: Administration
 role: Admin, User
-hide: yes
-hidefromtoc: yes
 level: Intermediate
 ---

 # Sample Themes, Templates, and Form Data models {#sample-themes-templates-and-data-models}

 [!DNL AEM Forms] Core Components provide ready-to-use sample themes, templates, and form data models to create versatile adaptive forms quickly.
-These also help form authors to learn the extensibility, adaptability, and responsiveness of [AEM Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) to create simple forms in no time and complex forms easily while connecting with database seamlessly.
+These also help form authors to learn the extensibility, adaptability, and responsiveness of [AEM Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) to create simple forms in no time and complex forms easily while connecting with the database seamlessly.

 The sample themes, templates, and form data models included in the reference content package are: